audunru/fiken-api-php-client/README.md

 $client->companies();
 ```

-Get bank accounts, accounts, products and other resources that belong to a company.
+## Bank accounts, products and other resources that belong to a company.

 In order to get these resources, you need to get a company first.